CurveDocs/curve-docs/docs/LLAMMA/amm.md

-LLAMMA is the market-making contract that rebalances the collateral.
+LLAMMA is a market-making contract that rebalances the collateral used to mint crvUSD.

 | Glossary      |  Description |